facebookresearch/stopes/README.md

   from two monolingual datasets. (inspired by [CCMatric](https://ai.facebook.com/blog/ccmatrix-a-billion-scale-bitext-data-set-for-training-translation-models/))
 - `distilation` to run our sequence-level knowledge distillation pipeline which trains a small student model from a pre-trained large teacher model (approach based on https://arxiv.org/abs/1606.07947)
+4. `eval` provides a set of evaluation tools, including ALTI+ and BLASER for text-free speech translation evaluation.
+5. `demo` contains applications of stopes, including a quickstart demo that you can run at home of mining as well as a example usage of ALTI+ for toxicity and hallucination analysis.

 **Full documentation**: see https://facebookresearch.github.io/stopes or the `websites/docs` folder.